Antdfl/LearningPython/README.md

 ### [Learning](/learning.md)

-The learning file contains all the details of the structures and exercises I have practiced and I'm practising at the moment.
+The learning file contains all the details of the structures and exercises I have practiced until now.
+This file is updated on a regular basis.